jjkirn/Autoruns-Powershell/README.md

 In the SANS Institute InfoSec Reading Room there is a paper - [**Utilizing “AutoRuns” To Catch Malware**, by Jim McMillan](https://www.sans.org/white-papers/33383/).
 The paper is dated 2010.
 The paper explains the usefulness of running the [**Sysinternals “Autoruns” application**, by Mark Russinovich](https://docs.microsoft.com/en-us/sysinternals/downloads/autoruns).
 The paper goes on to explain how to automate the command line version of the “Autoruns” application (autorunsc) to be run remotely from a central computer to get “snapshots” of any changes to these computers from a specific “baseline” using a command **diff.exe**.
 The paper describes a **VBScript** to perform some of the automation.
 The paper is a good reference for a method to catch malware that imbeds itself into the autoruns area for persistence.

-[Josh Brower created Perintax in Sept.
-2016](https://groups.google.com/forum/#!topic/security-onion/agrweZfrhGA) which was a similar approach that was later integrated into [Security Onion](https://securityonion.net/ ).
-As best I can find, Josh never wrote any paper on his approach but there is some documentation on his [github site](https://github.com/defensivedepth/Pertinax ).
-Josh did present the approach at a SOC Augusta in 2016 titled ["Uncovering Persistence with Autoruns & Security Onion”](https://www.youtube.com/watch?v=LT45m30Ev4s&list=PLljFlTO9rB15Tve-LhV5k_5_0HH37eALe&index=4).
+[**Josh Brower created "Perintax" in Sept.
+2016**](https://groups.google.com/forum/#!topic/security-onion/agrweZfrhGA) which was a similar approach that was later integrated into [**Security Onion**](https://securityonion.net/ ).
+As best I can find, Josh never wrote any paper on his approach but there is some documentation on his [**github site](https://github.com/defensivedepth/Pertinax ).
+Josh did present the approach at a SOC Augusta in 2016 titled [**"Uncovering Persistence with Autoruns & Security Onion”**](https://www.youtube.com/watch?v=LT45m30Ev4s&list=PLljFlTO9rB15Tve-LhV5k_5_0HH37eALe&index=4).
 Josh’s approach utilized a “Collector” computer that summarized the Autoruns data from all the client hosts.
 The Collector then used an OSSEC Client to send this summary of a daily delta to an OSSEC parser which was part of a [Security Onion install](https://github.com/Security-Onion-Solutions/security-onion/wiki/QuickISOImage ).

 ![Perintax](images/pertinax.png)